velll/remote-internationalization/README.md

 ```bash
 rspec
 ```

+## See it running

+I included an example of a sinatra app in [/examples](/examples/sinatra).
+Readme contains instructions on starting it up.
+The app initializes this library and renders a couple of translated strings.

+As tests it relies on the `minio` instance from this folder.

 # Out of scope

 Following are some thoughts on the take home task, and some more context on design decisions and the corners I have cut